Sanju Samson

-Sanju started his cricketing career in Delhi and later moved to Kerala.
-After creating waves in junior cricket, he made his first-class debut for Kerala in 2011.
-He made his IPL debut in 2013 for Rajasthan Royals and won the Emerging Player of the Year.
-He scored an unbeaten 212 in the 2019-20 Vijay Hazare Trophy in the sixth instance an Indian scored a double-century in List A cricket, which is also the second-fastest double ton in the format.
+Samson started his cricketing career in Delhi and later moved to Kerala.
+After making an impact in junior cricket, he made his first-class debut for Kerala in 2011.
+He was the vice-captain of the Indian U19 team for the 2014 U19 Cricket World Cup.
+He made his Premier League debut in 2013 for Rajasthan Royals and won the Emerging Player of the Year.
+He scored an unbeaten 212 in the 2019–20 Vijay Hazare Trophy, the sixth time an Indian scored a double-century in List A cricket, which is also the second-fastest double-century in the format.
+Sanju scored his debut ODI century in the 3rd ODI in the three-match series against South Africa on 21 December 2023.